A Selector-Based Reframing of Cybernetics

 Cybernetics, as developed by W. Ross Ashby and others, is often presented in terms of systems, feedback loops, and control mechanisms.
 Central to this tradition is the distinction between “trivial” and “non-trivial” machines, where a trivial machine maps input to output via a fixed function, and a non-trivial machine introduces internal state, rendering behavior dependent on history.

-While operationally useful, this framing obscures a more fundamental structure.
-It conflates three distinct layers: the physical substrate, the relational pattern observed, and the conceptual model used by the observer.
-The result is a language in which properties of models are attributed to machines themselves.
+Still, this framing can obscure a more fundamental structure.
+It can conflate three distinct layers: the physical substrate, the relational pattern observed, and the conceptual model used by the observer.
+The result is a language in which properties of models are easily attributed to machines themselves.

 A cleaner formulation emerges if we replace the machine-centric view with a selector-based one.